gvwilson/thirdbit/src/talks/speaking.md

-- All areas that are part of the conference must be accessible, including attendee seating, the stage, and social event venues
+- All areas that are part of the conference must be accessible, including attendee seating, the stage, and social event venues.
-  (where "accessible" means "complies with [2010 ADA Standards for Accessible Design][ada] or national equivalent").
 - You must provide live captioning (which helps everyone, not just people who are hard of hearing).
+- You must include accessible bathroom options for all genders.

 ### Safety and security

 - You must provide appropriate security at the venue.
 - You must not transfer or sell my data (not even to conference sponsors) without my express, prior, case-by-case approval.

-### Gender neutral and accessible bathrooms

-- You must include accessible options for all genders.

 ### Self-identification